chathurawimalasiri/chathurawimalasiri-CO528---Assignment-1/README.md

 ```

 3. Access the Application.
-   Open your browser and navigate to http://localhost:8080 to interact with the API.
+   - Open your browser and navigate to http://localhost:3000 to interact with the Student Management System.
+   - Open your browser and go to http://localhost:8080 to access the API.
+(Optional)

-4. Stop the Application
+5. Stop the Application
 ```bash
    docker-compose down
 ```